 We don’t use extendable leads as I’ve heard too many stories about them breaking when a dog gets over-excited or tries to chase a cat across a road.

 We love this lead as the extra hook points make it easy to shorten/ lengthen the lead and keep an excitable and curious puppy close to us when necessary.

 We also carry a cheap lead for walks which I don’t mind getting muddy- it goes in the shower with him afterwards!

-We’ve found it easier to get a set specifically for the motorhome- makes it easier to remember everything.
+We’ve found it easier to get a set of everything specifically for the motorhome- makes it easier to remember it all.
 But we also use our handy, dandy dog travel checklist, which you can get right here! 🙂